-Improv is composing melodies in real time.
-This series of lessons are intended to take the mystery out of creating your solos, licks and riffs.
+Improv is simply composing melodies in real-time.
+So if you know where melodies come from and what they are mad of - it becomes relatively easy.
+This series of lessons takes the mystery out of creating your solos, licks, and riffs.

-As a young crayon artist I was sure I'd be a better artist if I got my hands on my older cousin’s box of 64 crayons with the sharpener.
-Well when I did I became really good at sharpening crayons.
-Turns out it’s the crayonist not the crayon.
+As a young crayon artist, 4 or 5 year old, I was sure I too would be a better coloring book artist if I got my hands on my older cousin’s box of 64 crayons with the sharpener.
+Well, when I did, I became really good at sharpening crayons.
+It turns out it’s the artist, not the crayon.

 Most, if not all of the above books are available for FREE download as part of a Premium LearningUkulele.com Site Access.

-Hard copy books are available at , Funky Frets and a few select ukulele dealers.
+In addition to on-line, right here on LearningUkulele.com, hard copy books are available at , Funky Frets and a few select ukulele dealers.
 Retailers wishing to carry books by Curt Sheller can contact me, Curt directly here on LearningUkulele.com for more info and to get setup.
-However, I'm pretty much going all digital and make the content viewable online - just like you can preview a book at a books store.
+However, I'm pretty much going all digital and make the content viewable online - just like you can preview a book at a traditional book store.

 Improvisation is More Than Just Scales

-Most people think, to learn improvisation you really need to master your scales.
+Most people think, to learn improvisation, you need to master your scales.
 That's true—but it's just a starting point.
-Granted scales are a big part of what you draw from for improvisation.
-There's also intervals, arpeggios and sequences and how you use and apply them.
+And, granted, scales are a big part of what you draw from for improvisation.
+In additional to your scales, there's also intervals, arpeggios, and sequences — which actually also come from scales as well.
+It's how you use and apply them that counts.

 Essential Jazz Scales?

-In Jazz we can base all the scales that we will ever need off the Major (Ionian) and Natural Minor (Aeolian) scales.
-From theses two scales you can create or derive the any other scales you need for playing jazz.
+In Jazz, we can base a large majority of the scales that we will ever need off the Major (Ionian) and Natural Minor (Aeolian) scales.
+From these two scales, you can create or derive any other scales and scale modes that you need for playing jazz.

 Essential Scale for Exploring Jazz